hack3rs.ca network-security

 The strongest mitigations reduce both likelihood and impact.
 Focus on identity quality, exposure control, logging, and repeatable response rather than one-time fixes.

-• $Restrict admin interfaces to approved access paths and strong authentication.
+• $Restrict admin interfaces to approved access paths and require stronger authentication — management consoles shouldn't be reachable on the same IP as public services.

 Example Dataflow and Evidence Correlation